NBA Rumors: Ivica Zubac Throws Shade At Lakers After Clippers’ Impressive Victory Over Knicks

 — Sporting News (@sportingnews) March 4, 2019

-Being traded to the Clippers turns out to be a blessing in disguise for Ivica Zubac.
+Being traded to the Clippers turned out to be a blessing in disguise for Ivica Zubac.
 Aside from receiving more playing time compared to his first three NBA seasons with the Lakers, the Clippers are also currently using Zubac as their starting center.
-In the first eight games he played as a Clipper, the 21-year-old big man is averaging 8.8 points, 7.3 rebounds, and 1.0 block on 46.6 percent shooting from the field.
+In the first eight games he played as a Clipper, the 21-year-old big man is averaging 8.8 points, 7.3 rebounds, and 1.0 blocks on 46.6 percent shooting from the field.

 The Lakers traded Ivica Zubac with the goal of creating a roster spot to sign a quality player available on the buyout market.
 However, it remains a big question mark if there’s a player on the buyout market who can change the Lakers’ fate in the 2018-19 NBA season.
-After suffering an embarrassing defeat against the Suns, ESPN‘s Basketball Power Index projected the Lakers to have a “0.9 percent chance” of earning a playoff spot in the deep Western Conference.
+After suffering an embarrassing defeat against the Suns, ESPN‘s Basketball Power Index projected the Lakers to have a “0.9 percent chance” of earning a playoff spot in the Western Conference.